the-vegetarian-vampire/Data-Structures/README.md

 - `.size()` - used with containers like std::vector, std::list, etc. to get the number of elements.
 - `.length()` - used specifically with `std::string` to get the number of characters in the string.
 Identical in functionality to .size() when used with strings.
 - `.empty()` - returns boolean to check if the container is empty; usually for a stack in coordination with .top() or .pop()
 - `unordered_set` - each element only once; duplicate elements, will be ignored.

-- `push_back()`
-  - Used with sequence containers like `std::vector` to add an element at the end.
+- `push_back()`- with sequence containers like `std::vector` to add an element at the end.

-- `map`
-  - A collection of key-value pairs.
+- `map` - collection of key-value pairs.
 Keys are unique, and each key maps to a single value.

-- `unordered_map`
-  - Hash table implementation of a map which allows for fast access and insertion of key-value pairs.
+- `unordered_map` - Hash table implementation of a map which allows for fast access and insertion of key-value pairs.
 Useful for frequency counting and mapping relationships.

-- `pair`
-  - Useful for returning two values from a function or storing two related values together.
+- `pair` -  Useful for returning two values from a function or storing two related values together.
 Accessed via `.first` and `.second`.

 - `algorithm functions`
   - Includes `count`, `find()`, `reverse()`, `accumulate()`, `lower_bound()`, `upper_bound()`, and many more for common operations.